dallas-borealis/dallas-borealis.github.io/_posts/2023-11-13-reformed-runner.md

 ---
 layout: post
-title: A reformed runner's view on walking
+title: From running to walking
 ---

 {{ page.title }}